cloudfoundry/cc-api-v3-style-guide/README.md

 Filter parameters **MUST** be able to be combined with other filters on the same collection.

+Filter parameters **MAY** use query operators for filtering numbers and dates.

 #### Example multiple value request

 `http://api.server.com/v3/apps?names=first_name,second_name`